verilog-to-routing/vtr-verilog-to-routing/ODIN_II/README.rst

 ************

 ====================  ==================  ========================  =====================
-Supported Operators   Supported Keyword   NOT Supported Operators   NOT Supported Keyword
+Supported Keyword     NOT Sup.
+Keyword    Supported Operators       NOT Sup.
+Operators
 --------------------  ------------------  ------------------------  ---------------------
 | always              | automatic         | **                      | &&&
 | and                 | buf               | &&                      | =+: